AliBee87/Reactive-Salmon/README.md

  You'll need to make sure you have the following packages installed:

    ```
-    fortawesome/fontawesome-svg-core

-    fortawesome/free-solid-svg-icons

-    fortawesome/react-fontawesome
+    @fortawesome/fontawesome-svg-core

+    @fortawesome/free-solid-svg-icons

+    @fortawesome/react-fontawesome

     axios
    ```

+  To install, enter `npm i` and the package in your terminal.

   Then, to run, go to the file location, then enter `npm start` in your terminal.
+Thanks for checking my page out!